OnePunchManatee/onboarding-webpart/README.md

 3. To test the webpart locally, run `gulp serve` in a terminal.

 4. To export the webpart for production, run `gulp bundle --ship --production && gulp package-solution --ship --production`.
 This generates a `.sppkg` file in `/sharepoint/solution`.
 With admin access, enter the Sharepoint Admin Center and add the `.sppkg` file as an app under your organization.
+From there, the app can be used as a webpart in any Sharepoint page in the tenant.

 ## Project Structure